Wednesday of Week 7 of Easter – First Reading

 Commentary on Acts 20:28-38

-Savage wolves will come among you and they will not spare the flock.
+…savage wolves will come in among you, not sparing the flock.

-Even from among themselves, people will arise who will “pervert the truth” and try to cause divisions among some of the Christians.
+Even from among themselves, people will arise who in “distorting the truth” will try to cause divisions among some of the Christians.
 So he begs them to take to heart all the teachings he gave them over a period of three years.

 It is more blessed to give than to receive.

-A saying which, incidentally, is not quoted in any of the gospels, but there must be many of Jesus’ sayings which did not get recorded in writing.
+Incidentally, this saying is not quoted in any of the Gospels, but of course, there must be many of Jesus’ sayings which did not get recorded in writing.

 The passage concludes with the highly emotional departure scene with prayers and tears and much kissing and embracing.
 They believed they were never more to see the father of their church.
 In fact, they were to meet briefly once more.

 There certainly is a good deal here for our own reflection.
-We have to be ready for our Christian communities today to come under attack, but hopefully without good reason.
-We have to admit, too, that there are often divisions among us and that we can twist the words of the Gospel to suit ourselves and our own interests.
+We have to be ready for our Christian communities today to come under attack, even when – or specifically because – we are living out the Gospel values.
+We have to admit, too, that there are often divisions among, us and that we can twist the words of the Gospel to suit ourselves and our own interests.

 We need to ask to what extent we really do take care of the weaker ones among us.
 We cannot separate the needs of the body from that of the spirit.